-- Random gauge checks of all main dimensions- Length, Width, Depth and Weight - Random gauge checks of all main radii and/or height/depth/width

-(ii) Any kayak built prior to 1st January 2015 that does not have an ICF Label will be subject to ALL of the standard gauges for length, width, depth, weight and radii.
+- Random gauge checks of all main radii and/or height/depth/width - (ii) Any kayak built prior to 1st January 2015 that does not have an ICF Label will be subject to ALL of the standard gauges for length, width, depth, weight and radii.
 Note: After 1st January 2019, all kayaks must have an ICF Label to be used in ICF competitions including World Championships and World Games.
-(This does not prevent these kayaks being used in other competitions around the world.)

-16.11.9.c - Any kayak failing any technical specifications will fail scrutineering and will not be able to be used in the competition.
+(This does not prevent these kayaks being used in other competitions around the world.) - 16.11.9.c Any kayak failing any technical specifications will fail scrutineering and will not be able to be used in the competition.